TyAKato/NikeStore_ERD.md/README.md

 ## Entity Descriptions
 ### 1. Product
 * product_id: Unique identifier for each shoe model (Primary Key).
 * name: Name of the shoe model.
 * size: Size of shoe.
 * price: Price of the shoe.
 * _Significance_: The Product entity helps track what is available to sell and manages pricing and stock levels.
 ### 2. Customer
 * customer_id: Unique identifier for each customer (Primary Key).
-	* name: name of customer.
+* name: Name of customer.
 * email: Email to communicate with customer.
 * phone: Phone number to communicate with customer.
 * _Significance_: The Customer entity makes sure to have good customer management and great customer service.
 ### 3. Sale
 * sale_id: Unique identifier for each sale transaction (Primary Key).
 * sale_date: Date of when the sale happened.
 * product_id: Links to the purchased product (Foreign Key).
 * customer_id: Links to the customer making the purchase (Foreign Key).
 * quantity: Number of units sold in the transaction.
 *total_amount: Total revenue from the sale.
 * _Significance_: The Sale entity is crucial for tracking revenue, looking at sales trends, and analyzing customer purchasing habits.
 ### 4. Inventory
 * product_id: Unique identifier for each shoe model (Primary Key and Foreign Key).
 * stock_level: Current stock of product.
 * _Significance_: The Inventory entity is crucial for stock management and ensuring the store can meet customer demands without being overstocked or understocked.

-##Relationship Descriptions
+## Relationship Descriptions
 * Product to Sale: This is a one to many relationship.
 One product can be sold in multiple transactions.
 Which helps track how often products are purchased to inform how much is needed.
 * Customer to Sale: This is a one to many relationship.
 One customer can make many purchases over time.
 Allows the business to analyze customer behavior.
 * Inventory to Product: This is a one to many relationship.
 There can be many of the same product one hand in the inventory.
 Allows the store to manage inventory and monitor stock levels.